 - Understanding the Big Four of employment compliance- Title VII, FLSA, FMLA, ADA.

-- Managing from Day One – Using the 4 tools of a manager; coaching, performance reviews, performance improvement plans and discipline.
+- From the Get GO – Using the 4 tools of a manager; coaching, performance reviews, performance improvement plans and discipline.

 - The 12 elements of documentation.

-- What to do if someone is struggling doing their job for whatever the reason – having a process.
+- What to do if someone is struggling doing their job for whatever the reason – importance of having a process.

-- Inheriting a dysfunctional department – avoiding the pitfalls.
+- Inheriting a dysfunctional department – how to navigate and avoid the pitfalls.